Takeaways from Merrick Garland's hearing with the House Judiciary Committee - KTVZ

 Democrats repeatedly asked Garland about the departments actions to protect voting rights, with New York Rep. Mondaire Jones noting the department has sued only one state — Georgia — among several that have passed restrictive election laws this year.
 Garland noted how “labor intensive” these investigations are, particularly after the Supreme Court gutted a key part of the Voting Rights Act.

-Durham probe is “continuing” but Garland won’t saw what special counsel is investigating.
+Durham probe is “continuing” but Garland won’t say what special counsel is investigating.

 Garland told Rep. Scott Fitzgerald that the investigation by special counsel John Durham — who was made a special counsel by Attorney General William Barr in the final weeks oft he Trump administration — was “continuing,” but the attorney general wouldn’t say what Durham was investigating.